-The geology of the project is characterised by a poorly exposed quartz vein system within Archean felsic and mafic rocks, along a shear system, which is becoming more evident as work extends to the east (Figure 3).
-The work over the past 7 months has helped develop a strategy to further advance Silica Hills and a Programme of Work (POW) has been submitted to the Department of Mines, Industry, Regulation and Safety (DMIRS).
+The geology of the project is characterised by a poorly exposed quartz vein system within Archean felsic and mafic rocks, along a shear system.
+It is becoming more evident as work extends to the east (Figure 3, Table 1), that the coarse nugget gold and quartz veins continue.
+The work over the past 9 months has helped develop a strategy to further advance Silica Hills and Programme of Works (POW's) has been approved by the Department of Mines, Industry, Regulation and Safety (DMIRS).